Driving and rest times for bus drivers

 We have the right bus and vehicle size for every travel group.
 Get to know our modern fleet of vehicles.

-Differences between driving times, weekly driving times and rest periods
+What are the differences between driving times, weekly driving times and rest periods?

 It is important to understand the difference between driving times and rest periods.
 Driving times refer to the actual time a bus driver is at the wheel and driving the vehicle.
 Rest periods, on the other hand, are the periods during which the driver can recover from their work without being at the wheel.
 These types of time are equally important and should be carefully planned and adhered to.